Skip to Main Content

-If you have any questions about copyright as you prepare for your fall classes, you can contact Doug Anderson, Linda Roesch, or Jessica French.
+If you have any questions about copyright as you prepare for your fall classes, you can contact Doug Anderson, Linda Roesch, or the Marietta College Bookstore.

 All College faculty members who willfully disregard copyright law accept all responsibility and assume all liability for their actions.